Laird Superfood Mushroom Coffee is a delicious blend of coffee beans and “functional” mushrooms that supports overall well-being and vitality.

-I really love mushroom supplements because I understand how important they are to a daily diet.
-I also understand how rarely they’re used in the Western World, which is what makes supplements like Laird Superfood Mushroom Coffee so great.
+I love mushroom supplements because I understand their importance to a daily diet.
+I also understand how rarely they’re used in the Western World, which makes supplements like Laird Superfood Mushroom Coffee so great.

-Most people already drink coffee on the regular, but why not get an extra little boost with that coffee?
+Most people already drink coffee regularly, and if you’re one of them, why not get a little extra boost with that coffee?

 Laird uses three of the most popular functional mushrooms, which is good.
 Unfortunately, they only use a total of 500mg of functional mushrooms — combined between the three.
-While that’s enough to give you benefits, it’s not a whole lot compared to some other companies.
+While that’s enough to give you benefits, it’s not much compared to some other companies.

 Laird Superfood Mushroom Coffee Alternatives

-Like we mentioned above, there are other alternatives to Laird Superfood Mushroom Coffee if you’re looking for something with more of a kick.
-The community and support behind functional mushrooms is growing every day.
+As we mentioned above, there are other alternatives to Laird Superfood Mushroom Coffee if you’re looking for something with more kick.
+The community and support behind functional mushrooms are growing every day.

 Four Sigmatic has several coffee formulas that are all Fair-Trade coffee and organic from around the world.
 Their products include Four Sigmatic Chaga Elixir, Four Sigmatic Ground Mushroom Coffee, Four Sigmatic Mushroom Cacao Mix, and Four Sigmatic 10 Mushroom Blend, among others.

 Their basic Ground Mushroom Coffee formula includes Lion’s Mane and Chaga, each with 250mg per serving.
-They also have an Adaptogen formula with Chaga and Ashwagandha, for those that are stressed.
-Additionally, if you have digestive issues, you can try their Chaga, Turkey Tail, and Probiotic formula.
+They also have an Adaptogen formula with Chaga and Ashwagandha for those that are stressed.
+Additionally, if you have digestive issues, try their Chaga, Turkey Tail, and Probiotic formula.